chaos-polymtl/lethe/doc/source/examples/cfd-dem/square-fluidized-bed/square-fluidized-bed.rst

 Insertion info
 ~~~~~~~~~~~~~~~~~~~

 The ``insertion info`` subsection manages the insertion of particles.
 It allows us to control the insertion of particles at each time step.
 This section is already explained in the DEM examples.
 However, further information regarding the information box will be given.
-The volume of insertion box should be large enough to fit all particles.
+The volume of the insertion box should be large enough to fit all particles.
 Also, its bounds should be located within the mesh generated in the Mesh subsection.

 .. code-block:: text